 DNA Double-Stranded (dsDNA) Antibodies, IgG, Serum

-Evaluating patients with signs and symptoms consistent with lupus erythematosus (LE)
+Evaluating patients with signs and symptoms consistent with systemic lupus erythematosus (SLE)

-Monitoring patients with documented LE for flares in disease activity
+Monitoring patients with documented SLE for flares in disease activity

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test